All Products

 Document Center

-Cloud Parallel File Storage (CPFS) is a fully managed and expandable parallel file system provided by Alibaba Cloud to meet requirements in high-performance computing scenarios.
-CPFS allows concurrent access from thousands of servers.
-It provides tens of GB/s of throughput and millions of input/output operations per second at an extremely low latency of sub-milliseconds.
-This topic describes how to mount a statically provisioned CPFS volume to an application and how to verify that the volume can be used to share and persist data.
+Cloud Parallel File Storage (CPFS) is a fully managed, expandable parallel file system for high-performance computing scenarios.
+CPFS allows concurrent access from thousands of servers, provides tens of GB/s of throughput and millions of input/output operations per second, all at sub-millisecond latency.
+AI and HPC workloads running in Alibaba Cloud Container Service (ACS) often require this kind of shared, high-throughput storage accessible by multiple pods simultaneously.
+This topic explains how to mount a statically provisioned CPFS volume to an ACS application and verify that the volume supports shared and persistent storage.

-CPFS for LINGJUN (invitational preview) is suitable for intelligent computing scenarios, such as AIGC and autonomous driving.
-Before mounting, note the following items:
+CPFS for LINGJUN is designed for intelligent computing scenarios such as AIGC and autonomous driving.
+Note the following constraints before you proceed:

 • CPFS for LINGJUN supports end-to-end RDMA networks and is currently in invitational preview.
-Only certain regions and zones support CPFS for LINGJUN.
+Support is limited to certain regions and zones.

-• When accessing CPFS for LINGJUN through RDMA networks, the hpn-zone of the pod must be the same as the hpn-zone of CPFS for LINGJUN.
+• When accessing CPFS for LINGJUN over RDMA, the hpn-zone of the pod must match the hpn-zone of the CPFS for LINGJUN file system.

-• CPFS is a shared storage file system.
-You can mount a CPFS volume to multiple pods.
+• CPFS is a shared file system.
+You can mount a CPFS volume to multiple pods simultaneously.

 Prerequisites